Is The Pension Accrued Before Marriage Considered In a Financial Split?

-Pensions often comprise the largest assets after property when calculating the matrimonial pot to divide in divorce.
+Pensions often comprise the largest assets after the property when calculating the matrimonial pot to divide in a divorce.

-Pensions which were built up during the marriage will generally be included in any divorce settlement negotiation.
-But what about pensions which were accrued before marriage?
+Pensions built up during the course of the marriage will generally be included in any divorce settlement negotiation, but let’s look at what happens to pensions that were accrued before marriage

 What happens to the pension I accrued before our marriage?